-The entire physician and diagnostic services management business segment is now being conducted by HDM.
-HDM's Florida subsidiaries are directly engaged in the practice of medicine.
-HDM will operate under the assumed name, "Health Management Company of America" ("HMCA").
+HDM now operates under the assumed name "Health Management Company of America" ("HMCA").

 The combined business (HDM, Imperial and Health Management Corporation of America) will be referred to as "HMCA" for all periods before and after July 1, 2015, unless otherwise indicated.